SoberHomes provides structured sober living in Reno and Sparks for adults ready to practice sobriety and accountability.

 Welvida’s broader work builds on decades of healthcare innovation experience focused on patient engagement, patient-centered care, behavioral health, and treatment adherence.

-In 2023, California’s behavioral-health infrastructure planning clarified the “priority unmet demand” for recovery housing.
-DHCS and related state programs identified major unmet needs at the intersection of behavioral health, substance use disorder, homelessness, housing instability, and residential treatment capacity.
-Reading that report helped Parpart and Mamidipudi shift their focus toward this public-health problem.
+In 2023, California’s behavioral-health infrastructure planning highlighted a major unmet need for recovery housing and related supports.
+The reports pointed to gaps at the intersection of behavioral health, substance use disorder, homelessness, housing instability, residential treatment capacity, and recovery support.
+Reading that work helped Parpart and Mamidipudi focus Welvida on a public-health problem that was both urgent and practical:

-SoberHomes — structured sober living and recovery housing designed to help residents practice sobriety, accountability, peer support, and independent-living routines in daily life.
+SoberHomes by Welvida provides structured sober living and recovery housing designed to help residents practice sobriety, accountability, peer support, house participation, and independent-living routines in daily life.

 Structured sober living and recovery housing in Reno and Sparks, Nevada.